ProsperLiao/map-navigation/README.md

 # map-navigation
 An exercise to use a map(google map) for navigation.
+It have the features of navigating your for a destination, drawing your travel path, calculating your traveled time and traveled distance.
+You should have a Google Maps Platform API Key to run this app.
+Check the official document.
+(Google Maps Platform)[https://developers.google.com/maps]
 This app is iOS 15.0 and above supported.